Martinquetz/Python_Projects/README.md

  - The analysis showed an insignificant relationship between car colors and price.
 However, colors gray, blue, and red are slightly higher in price than other car colors.

 ### **Recommendations**
-Given the scope of this project is limited, more analysis will be needed to allow stakeholders to price their cars appropriately.
-However, adjusting pricing strategies based on factors such as the aforementioned ones, body type, location, dealership type, market segmentation, etc. is a highly recommended requirement for considering factors influencing pricing in inventory management, and understanding consumer preferences.
+Since this project has a limited scope, more analysis will be needed to allow stakeholders to price their cars appropriately.
+However, adjusting pricing strategies based on factors such as the aforementioned ones, body type, location, dealership type, market segmentation, etc., is highly recommended for considering factors influencing pricing in inventory management and understanding consumer preferences.

 ### **Limitations**
 It's important to acknowledge the limitations of the analysis, such as potential biases in the dataset, limitations of the chosen analytical methods, and constraints of available data.
 These factors may impact the generalizability and reliability of the findings.